 Floor Exercise: A strip floor exercise competitive area shall be 60-68 feet in length by a minimum of 6 feet wide.
-The entire width of the floor area shall be a level surface.
 This area should be over a padded spring floor.

 Pommel Horse: 115cm (45 1⁄4 inches) shall be from the floor to the top of the horse body.
 The mat shall provide a level, flat surface at least 4" thick.
 An additional mat up to 8 inches thick may be used for mounting or remounting.
 However, the mat must be removed after the gymnast leaves the mat surface.